ndg63276/alexa-sky-hd/README.md

 |SKY_BOX_NAME  |(Whatever you call your Sky box, eg Sky Box, or Sky HD)|

 16. Click "Save" in the top right.
-This will upload the Alexa-Skybox.zip file to Lambda.
+This will upload the lambda_function.zip file to Lambda.
 This may take a few minutes depending on your connection speed.
 17. Make a note of the ARN from the top right (it's the text after ARN - it won't be in bold and will look a bit like this arn:aws:lambda:eu-west-1:XXXXXXX:function:Skybox).

 ### More Alexa Skill setup